DlfnAntx/SpliceAI-bin-count/README.md

 ## Constraints

-* **Input must be just sequence.** The script strips whitespace and uppercases; anything else is treated as “unknown base.”
+* **Input must be just sequence.** The script uppercases and strips whitespace; anything else is treated as “unknown base.”
 * **RNA & DNA supported:** everything except for A/C/G/T/U (including N and IUPAC ambiguity) becomes an all-zero channel vector (effectively “N”)
 * **Fixed SpliceAI context:** hard-coded 10k padding (5k each flank), matching the standard SpliceAI-10k setting.
 * **Counts are pooled:** acceptor and donor are **not** reported separately, only their combined bin counts.
 * **Stderr is suppressed:** if TensorFlow throws, you may get a silent failure.
 For debugging, remove the `dup2` stderr redirect line.
-* **Sequence length scaling:** runtime/memory scale with sequence length; long cassettes can OOM depending on device.
+* **Sequence length scaling:** runtime/memory scale with sequence length; long cassettes can OOM (Out of Memory) depending on device.
 * **Model determinism is not strictly enforced:** for the sake of simplicity and runtime, the exact predicted strengths of sites can vary based on hardware.
 	* However, the chance of this altering the values enough to shift the bin counts between runs is effectively zero.